Five ways to teach your kids good financial habits

 Start talking to your children early about money – a good grasp of personal finance is one of the most valuable life skills you can teach them.
 Introducing kids to money in the ‘real world’ as early as possible helps them develop a better understanding of basic financial concepts such as spending, saving and even building credit.

 It’s important they also realize you’re financially invested in their future.
-Let them know that you’re planning ahead for their higher education – talk to them about how you’re committed to helping them avoid student loans and have opened a 529 account or another savings vehicle.
+Let them know that you’re planning ahead for their higher education – talk to them about how you’re committed to helping them avoid student loans and have taken steps toward savings for their college education.

 Here are some tips for raising your kids to be smart with money and spark conversations that will set them on firm financial footing.